Are Large Language Models Good Statisticians?: Ethic Statement

 \section{Ethic Statement}

 This paper evaluates the capabilities of LLMs in our task and reveals the different strengths of LLMs and humans.
 This is not intended to provoke anxiety, but rather to gain a better understanding of LLMs' abilities and to promote the development of LLMs.
-Additionally, it aims to foster discussions on how humans and LLMs can complement each other, and how humans can better utilize LLM tools in this era.
+This study aims to foster discussions on how humans and LLMs can complement each other, and how humans can better utilize LLM tools in this era.
+Additionally, given the risks associated with LLMs producing erroneous or even toxic information, we advise readers to approach content generated by LLMs with caution.

 In our human experiments, participants are provided with appropriate compensation (Section~\ref{detail_human_exp}) and ensured adequate rest periods between task blocks.
 We rigorously protect participants' personal information, ensuring their information remains confidential and is not disclosed in this paper and the GitHub repository.